catberry/catberry/docs/routing/event-route-definition.md

 which is very similar with [URL Route Definition](url-route-definition.md) but without list of modules receivers in it.

-Then after `->` you must define event name that will be raised in module and list of modules that will receive this event.
+Then after `->` you should define event name that will be raised in module and list of modules that will receive this event.

 ## Example of definition